Community Profile

 The Town of Duck Lake is located on Highway #11, 88 kilometers north of Saskatoon and 44 Kilometers south of Prince Albert between the North and South Saskatchewan rivers.
 It is the center of an area of great historical importance.
 Within a few minutes drive from the town, a person can see the sites of the Battle of Duck Lake and Battle of Batoche; they can visit FortCarlton, the St. Laurent Shrine, and Seager Wheeler Farm.

 The Regional Interpretive Centre, in operation since 1992, tells the stories of the First Nations, Metis and Pioneers through their displays of artifacts.
+It's 90 foot, 127 step, viewing tower gives a great vista of the area.

 Duck Lake, with its population of approximately 570 residents, is active and community-minded.
 It’s a great town in which to live, work and visit.